 Display the tower of blocks Gingerbread Boy built on a tray.
 Say: It sounds like Gingerbread Boy was a builder last night.
 He will love this song!
-Listen for the names of some of the tools we have discussed in the song.

 Sing "The Builder Song."
-Volunteers name tools mentioned in the song.

 Say: If Gingerbread Boy would like to know how tall his tower is he could measure it.
 Let's show him how.